 This is one of the few recipes that I’ve liked on the first try.
 The flavors blend really well together, and the lettuce as a wrap is the perfect crispy complement to the sweet and savory chicken.

-- Melt the butter in a large skillet and add the chicken (already cut in to bite sized pieces)
+- Melt the butter in a large skillet and add the chicken.

-- Sprinkle with the garlic, salt, pepper, and basil (if using) and saute until chicken is almost completely cooked and is no loner translucent.
+- Sprinkle with the garlic powder, salt, pepper, and basil (if using) and saute until the chicken is almost completely cooked.

 - Add the coconut aminos and continue to stir until the liquid from the coconut aminos starts to evaporate off.